-I often discuss the importance of abundance and variety throughout a dancer’s day.
-Three balanced meals (breakfast, lunch, and dinner) help to build the basic framework for any dancer’s fueling plan, and most often, adding 1, 2, or even 3 snacks to the mix is essential to sustain a dancer’s energy for busier days.
-However, busy schedules filled with classes and back-to-back rehearsals can make this an impractical goal.
+For dancers, abundance and variety are fundamentals when building meal plans.
+Three balanced meals (breakfast, lunch, and dinner) make up the framework for any dancer’s day, and most often, adding 1, 2, or even 3 snacks is essential.
+However, busy schedules with classes and back-to-back rehearsals can make this challenging— for some, the inability to eat a full meal like lunch is common.

 Smart Snacking, But How?